Laser Vein Treatment in Arkansas

 How Does Laser Vein Treatment Work?

-We use the Sciton laser to reduce unsightly veins in a process that works just like laser hair removal.
+We use the Cutera CoolGlide laser to reduce unsightly veins in a process that works just like laser hair removal.
 The laser energy (at a specific wavelength) is absorbed by pigment in the blood of the vein.
-The energy of the Sciton laser can penetrate the skin, bypassing the skin pigment and becoming absorbed by the red pigment in the blood.
+The energy can penetrate the skin, bypassing the skin pigment and becoming absorbed by the red pigment in the blood.
 Since the beam passes through a computer-controlled cooling plate, it does not harm the skin.
 This technique represents an improvement over previous vein treatments that used a short wavelength laser.

 Can any skin type undergo laser vein treatment?